-In a basic way topics such as child language acquisition, the use and spread of English as a global language, and socio-linguistic topics such as language change and the influence of class, region and gender on language use, are also studied.
-This means there is material in your A-Level English studies which could be helpful even to those who go on to study subjects like sociology, linguistics or developmental psychology in their first year at university.
+In a basic way topics such as child language acquisition, the use and spread of English as a global language, and socio-linguistic topics such as language change and the influence of class, region, and gender on language use, are also studied.
+This means there is material in your International A-Level English studies that could be helpful even to those who go on to study subjects like sociology, linguistics or developmental psychology in their first year at university.

 However, this means that anyone who gets a decent result – even in AS level studies, let alone full A-Levels – has truly accomplished something, and it is possible to do things with such a student that cannot be attempted with the great majority of matriculants, or even some who are well into their first year of university studies.

-If a Cambridge student goes on to study at a local university, not only will he/she have been much more adequately prepared for the demands of higher education, but in some instances will already have done work which his/her peers are only encountering for the first time.
+If an International A-level student goes on to study at a local university, not only will he/she have been much more adequately prepared for the demands of higher education, but in some instances will already have done work which his/her peers are only encountering for the first time.

-What is more, these facts are well-known to senior administrators in universities’ Admissions and Registrars Offices, and go a long way towards explaining the great regard in which Cambridge diplomas are held and the very high profile they have internationally.
+What is more, these facts are well-known to senior administrators in universities’ Admissions and Registrars Offices and go a long way towards explaining the great regard in which such diplomas are held and the very high profile they have internationally.

 The academic advantages outlined have more subtle, less readily quantifiable but equally important human consequences and benefits as well.
 Let us not forget that for the great majority of students, a university will be their first exposure to an environment in which they are treated like fully mature adults whose actions, such as attending or failing to attend classes, will not be policed.

-Cambridge studies can also be a great source of intellectual stimulation for talented and ambitious students who actively want greater challenges.
-One further practical observation: if you are contemplating a transition from the local system to Cambridge courses, do not leave it too late.
+International GSCE and A-level studies can also be a great source of intellectual stimulation for talented and ambitious students who actively want greater challenges.
+One further practical observation: if you are contemplating a transition from the local system to International GCSE and A-level courses, do not leave it too late.

-Regardless of whether you are thinking of enrolling in a school, a tutoring service or both, you must make sure that those whom you choose to deal with have had some meaningful experience with the Cambridge curriculum.
-It is wise to choose an organisation long-experienced and well-equipped – such as Learning Unlimited.
+Regardless of whether you are thinking of enrolling in a school, a tutoring service, or both, you must make sure that those whom you choose to deal with have had some meaningful experience with the International GCSE and A-level studies.
+It is wise to choose an organization long-experienced and well-equipped – such as Learning Unlimited.

 About the author: Norman Bernard